rotki/rotki/docs/usage_guide.rst

 Adding Fiat Balances
 =====================

-Rotkehlchen is an asset analytics application.
+Rotki is an asset analytics application.
 Thus you can track all your assets in one place including the FIAT balances you have.

 To add or modify the amount of an owned FIAT currency, go to the user settings page, scroll down to the "Fiat Balances" section and choose the currency from the dropdown menu.
 Input the modified balance in the text box and press the Modify button.

 Adding and Removing Blockchain Accounts
 ============================================

-Rotkehlchen allows to track balances of blockchain accounts.
+Rotki allows to track balances of blockchain accounts.

 To track an account go to the user settings page, scroll down to the "Blockchain Balances" section and choose the blockchain from the dropdown menu.
 For now only Bitcoin and Ethereum chains are supported.
 Then type or paste the address in the "Account" textbox and press the "Add" Button.